Clyde Vollmer: Professional career

+Vollmer joined the United States Army after the 1942 season and served in World War II for three years.
+After his discharge, Vollmer returned to the Reds, playing one game in 1946 and the remainder of the campaign at Triple-A. He spent all of 1947 on the Cincinnati roster, but batted only .219 with one homer.
+Then, after seven early-season appearances in 1948, he was sent back to Triple-A, where he hit 32 homers for Syracuse.
+On September 27, he was traded to the Washington Senators, and he would spend the remainder of his big-league tenure in the American League.

-Vollmer played in the major leagues over ten seasons between 1942 and 1954.
-His torrid stretch as a member of the 1951 Red Sox lasted from July 6–28.
-In 21 games played, Vollmer had 31 hits, including 13 home runs, four doubles, one triple, 40 runs batted in (RBI), and 25 runs scored.
+He appeared in 129 games for Washington in 1949 and hit 14 home runs, then was traded to the Red Sox in the early weeks of 1950.
+His torrid stretch as a member of the 1951 Bosox lasted from July 6–28.
+In 21 games played, Vollmer had 31 hits, including 13 homers, four doubles, one triple, 40 runs batted in (RBI), and 25 runs scored.
 The streak saw him raise his batting average from .267 to .287 and included a three-homer game on July 26 against the Chicago White Sox at Fenway Park.
 For the season, however, Vollmer leveled off to a .251 average (matching his career mark), although he set personal bests in homers (22) and RBI (85).
 Boston sent him back to the Senators in 1953, and he finished his MLB career in September 1954 as a reserve outfielder and pinch hitter.
 In his 685 games in the majors, Vollmer had 508 total hits, including 77 doubles, and 69 homers.
 Vollmer recorded a .984 fielding percentage at all three outfield positions.

-Vollmer is one of only a handful of Major League Baseball players to hit a home run in their very first at bat.